Read time: 3 mins

 The solution is to focus on where it matters the most and cut off the fluff.

-Here are 5 mistakes to avoid so you can save at least 24 hrs a week:
+Here are 5 mistakes to avoid at work so you can be more productive and save at least 24 hours a week:

 Your time is the most valuable asset.

-And let’s be honest: you can summarize most of your meetings in an email or using other collaborative tools.
+And let’s be honest: you can summarize most of your meetings in an email.

 But if a meeting is still necessary, you should ensure it has an agenda.